zk-org/zk/docs/config-alias.md

 recent = "zk edit --sort created- --created-after 'last two weeks' --interactive"
 ```

+This kind of alias might be more useful as a [named filter](config-filter.md).

 ### Edit the configuration file

 Here's a concrete example using environment variables, in particular `ZK_NOTEBOOK_DIR`.
 Note the double quotes around the path.